Relax. You’re with Founders.

-Founders operates 29 offices and 3 service centers in North and South Carolina covering the counties of Cherokee, Chester, Chesterfield, Lancaster, Laurens, Mecklenburg, Pickens, Richland, Spartanburg, Union and York.
+Founders operates more than 30 offices in North and South Carolina covering the counties of Cherokee, Chester, Chesterfield, Lancaster, Laurens, Mecklenburg, Pickens, Richland, Spartanburg, Union and York.

-Consistently recognized as one of the largest and most innovative credit unions in the nation, Founders serves more than 200,000 members and has $2 billion in assets.
+Consistently recognized as one of the largest and most innovative credit unions in the nation, Founders serves more than 219,000 members and has over $2.2 billion in assets.

 - 1950 – Colonel Elliott White Springs, President of Springs Mills, opened Springs Employee Federal Credit Union in a small room inside the Fort Mill, SC plant after realizing his employees were victims of loan sharks and high-interest finance companies.

 - 1960s – Three new locations of the credit union, chartered by the state, opened to serve the employees in Lancaster and Chester.

 - 1970s – The credit unions moved offices out of the mills and into public access locations allowing members' families access to and participation in the credit union.